LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 *2 Includes contract and part-time employees.

-We are working to expand systems and create a corporate culture that supports a healthy balance between work, childcare, nursing care, medical care and other commitments so that employees can continue to maximize their full potential through various stages of their lives.
+We are working to expand systems and create a corporate culture that supports a healthy balance between work, childcare, nursing care, medical care, and other commitments so that employees can continue to maximize their full potential through various stages of their lives.
 LIXIL Corporation is actively working towards a 100%* paternity leave utilization rate for male employees.

 Our focused efforts from 2022 include proactive communication from HR, dedicated consultation services, and individualized outreach to male employees with newborns to inform them about the available system.
 As a result, the childcare leave utilization rate increased from 51% in FYE2020 to 90.7% in FYE2025.
 To further embed this cultural shift, we have started panel discussions and interviews with employees who have taken paternity leave, sharing their experiences across company social media channels.